To earn an MPA degree the student must:

 Although the MPA program requires intensive commitment, it does not require full-time study.

-- The Traditional MPA program offers courses during evening hours, on weekends, in weekend intensive basis or on-line.
+- The Traditional MPA program offers courses evenings, weekends, weekend intensive format, or online.

 - The MPA Accelerated Option offers courses during daytime hours.
 All students take all 12 MPA courses with their cohort.